DoctorKhan/The-Human-Experiment-Book/src/95_archive/010_timeline_of_human_management.md

-# Appendix A: The Complete Timeline of Human Intervention
+# Chapter 23: Appendix A: The Complete Timeline of Human Intervention

 *"Those who cannot remember the past are condemned to repeat it."* - George Santayana